Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Springvale's median income among taxpayers was $77,519 in financial year 2022.
-The average income stood at $94,558 during the same period.
-These figures compare to those of Rest of NSW, which had a median income of $49,459 and an average income of $62,998.
-By September 2025, estimates based on Wage Price Index growth suggest that Springvale's median income could be approximately $87,294 and the average income around $106,482.
-According to census data, household, family, and personal incomes in Springvale rank highly nationally, between the 88th and 98th percentiles.
-In terms of income distribution, 35.5% of Springvale's population (683 individuals) fall within the $4000+ income range, unlike regional levels where the $1,500 - 2,999 range dominates with 29.9%.
-The substantial proportion of high earners in Springvale (53.3% above $3,000/week) indicates strong economic capacity throughout the area.
+The suburb of Springvale has an exceptionally high income level nationally according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Springvale is $77,519 while the average income stands at $94,558.
+These figures compare to those of the Rest of NSW which are $52,390 and $65,215 respectively.
+Based on the Wage Price Index growth rate of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $84,387 (median) and $102,936 (average).
+Census data indicates that household, family, and personal incomes in Springvale all rank highly nationally, between the 88th and 98th percentiles.
+Income distribution shows that 35.5% of the population (668 individuals) fall within the $4000+ income range, which differs from patterns across regional levels where the $1,500 - 2,999 range dominates with 29.9%.
+The substantial proportion of high earners (53.3% above $3,000/week) suggests strong economic capacity throughout Springvale.
 After housing costs, residents retain 90.6% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income